behrica/opencpu-clj/README.md

 ## Usage

-The purpose of this library is to allow Clojure applications to call arbitrary R functions and access data from R packages via a remote opencpu server
+The purpose of this library is to allow Clojure applications to call arbitrary R functions and access data from R packages via a remote opencpu server.
-For the current list of supported API methods see [here:] (doc/endpoints.md)
+For the current list of supported API methods see [here] (doc/endpoints.md)

 To use this library, just add